hafdon/dazo/docs/resources.md

 ##### CabairE

 - "CabairE is a literacy aid for Irish that helps you to master Irish spelling"
+- "CabairE reads out text in Irish - either Donegal, Connemara or Kerry Irish - and highlights each sentence and word as it goes along."
+- (Reading is done by a Text To Speech program.)
 - <http://www.abair.tcd.ie/cabaire/eolas.php?lang=eng>

 ##### An Scéalaí**